 SIBO stands for small intestinal bacterial overgrowth.
-We have trillions of bacteria–both good and bad–in our gut, but when the bad bacteria overtake the good, problems arise.
-This is known as dysbiosis.
-And when there is an overgrowth of bacteria in the small intestine particularly, it’s a different ballgame.
+We have trillions of bacteria–both good and bad–predominantly in our large intestine.
+But when there are too many bacteria in the small intestine particularly, it’s a different ballgame.
 The small intestine is fairly sterile and shouldn’t really be home to much of the bacteria present in the large intestine, so when bacteria migrate up and take root there, symptoms such as pain, bloating, belching, abdominal distention, reflux, constipation and/or diarrhea result as the bacteria ferment the carbohydrate fibers you eat.
 SIBO symptoms present similarly to candida or leaky gut, but there are a few differences.

 Here are the Main Signs of SIBO

 - Gas & Bloating, especially after a meal with fiber, sugar, starch

 - Carbohydrate intolerance, feeling like you can’t tolerate vegetables or starches

 - Abdominal pain, bloating, or cramping after a meal, and you’re not sure what’s causing it

 - Feel worse after taking probiotic, which exacerbates symptoms